deliveroo/deliveroo.engineering/_guidelines/services.md

 ### Message Bus Data Formats

-A service should publish a schema for communication with other services in a language agnostic format that supports code generation for multiple languages and provides a compact serialization format.
+A service should publish a wire protocol schema for communication with other services.
+The schema should be defined in a language agnostic format that supports code generation for multiple languages and provides a compact serialization format.
 One of the advantages of this includes the ability to enforce types (in statically typed languages).

-While any technology that supports these requirements would suffice, it will be important to maintain consistency across the organisation for wire protocols.
+While any technology that supports these requirements would suffice, it will be important to maintain consistency across the organisation.
 Currently the format that is seeing wide adoption is [Thrift](https://thrift.apache.org/).

 ### Communication Semantics